Skip to main content

 Dr. Robert Feinman received his undergraduate degree from the University of Michigan (GO BLUE).
 He then completed his dental education at Marquette University School of Dentistry in 1986, where he was inducted into the dental honor society for outstanding academic and clinical achievements.

 Dr. Feinman worked at a family dental office in Kenosha for several years before establishing his private practice in Brown Deer, Wisconsin.
-In 2016, he joined the dedicated ...
+In 2016, ...

 Featured Blog Posts - Same-Day Emergency Dentistry

-woman with toothache visiting the emergency dentist in Milwaukee
+patient with swollen gums at emergency dentist in Milwaukee

 A Same-Day Emergency Dentist in West Allis, WI